CristianRomero1234/web-development-course/Lesson 6.1/lesson_6.1.md

 The effectiveness of algorithms lies in their ability to optimize processes, enhance efficiency, and provide systematic solutions across diverse fields of study and application within the realm of computing.

-You can see them as "recipes", that we (programmers) give to a computer, in order to achieve desired state.
+You can see them as "recipes", to achieve desired state (that we programmers translate into code, to later on give to a computer).

 Our current desired state is to develop and deliver a "Calculator App".